-The Group manages its capital to ensure that all entities in the Group will be able to continue as a going concern while maximising the return to stakeholders.
-The Group's overall strategy remains unchanged from FY2020.
+The Group manages its capital to ensure that all entities in the Group will be able to continue as going concerns while maximising the return to stakeholders.
 The capital structure of the Group can, at various times, consist of cash and cash equivalents and equity attributable to equity holders, comprising issued capital, reserves and accumulated losses.
 None of the Group's entities are subject to externally imposed capital requirements.
 Operating cash flows are used to maintain and expand operations, as well as to make routine expenditures including tax and general administrative outgoings.